HabitatFramework/UserGuide/concepts/concepts.rst

 	Edit Settings for Physical Split (ArcGIS)

 * Select the feature to be split.
-* On the 'Editor' toolbar, click **Cut Polygons Tool** draw a polyline through the feature to be split.
+* On the 'Editor' toolbar, click :guilabel:`Cut Polygons Tool` draw a polyline through the feature to be split.

 	.. tip::
 		It is not necessary to **Save Edits** after splitting the feature in GIS because the changes will be saved automatically once the split has been completed with the tool.

 * The feature will be split but still selected as shown in the figure :ref:`figArcSFD`.
-Return to the HLU GIS Tool and click **Get Map Selection**.
+Return to the HLU GIS Tool and click :guilabel:`Get Map Selection`.

 .. _figArcSFD: